 To fully produce a track around a solo vocal or vocal and guitar/ piano resulting in a full final arrangement of drums, bass, guitars, synths/ strings etc for a normal (up to) 5 minute track, one session (7 hours) will make a good start.
 A session and a half is more accurate for a full 'release quality' track, for lesser arrangements (vocal, guitar and strings for instance) a lesser time frame applies.

 Rap doesn’t often require much editing, just good takes!
-So 3 plus tracks in a day is a good estimate.
+So 1-3 tracks (dependent on arragement/ layered vocals) is a good estimate.

 Please note; all these figures are rough estimates and i am more than happy to spend time making things ‘perfect’ either through editing our countless takes (if you have the time).
 I’m equally as happy to work to time frames if there is an urgent need.
 I will, however, require a reasonable length of time at the end of a session to properly mix and produce the tracks, effectively doing ‘my job’.
-It is always advisable (where possible) to mix then record on separate days, as two different mindsets (from both the musician and engineer) are required for either task.
+It is always advisable (where possible) to mix then record on separate days if possible.

 Will I get a CD at the end of the session?